rainbowphysics/PyTower/README.md

 1. Download Rust (latest nightly build): https://www.rust-lang.org/tools/install
 2. (On Windows) Download Git Bash: https://git-scm.com/download/win
 3. Ensure that `git` and `cargo` are added to the PATH environment variable.
 You can test this by running `git --version` and `cargo --version` in command line.
+4. Install Build Tools for Visual Studio (2017 or later): https://visualstudio.microsoft.com/downloads/?q=build+tools#build-tools-for-visual-studio-2022
-4. In the root repository directory, run `pip install .`
+5. In the root repository directory, run `pip install -e .`

 ## Running PyTower
  - Once installed, PyTower can be run from command line as `pytower`
  - PyTower can also be run directly using `python -m pytower.tower`
+ - PyTower can also be imported into other Python projects with `import pytower`

 ### Available Subcommands:
  - `pytower help`